lmc-eu/spirit-design-system/packages/web-react/src/components/PartnerLogo/README.md

 ## Responsive Size

-To create a PartnerLogo with responsive size, pass an object as the value for the `size` property, using breakpoint keys to specify different size for each screen size.
+To create a PartnerLogo with responsive size, pass an object as the value for the `size` property, using [breakpoint][dictionary-breakpoint] keys to specify different size for each screen size.

 ```jsx
 <PartnerLogo size={{ mobile: 'small', tablet: 'medium', desktop: 'large' }}>{/* Logo goes here */}</PartnerLogo>